tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 you might need to `make clean` before building, if you have already built before.

+To build a flash image file suitable for use with qemu, use the `tools/tkeyimage` program.
+See its documentation.

 If you want debug prints to show up on the special TKey HID debug endpoint instead, define `-DTKEY_DEBUG`.
 This might mean you can't fit the firmware in the ROM space available, however.
 You will get a